-Distance Education:
+Distance Education

-In addition to traditional face-to-face instruction, students have the option of enrolling in a variety of Distance Education classes.
+In addition to traditional face-to-face instruction, students have the option of enrolling in a variety of distance education (DE) classes.
 These are classes in which all or part of the content is delivered via technology.
 Students may or may not have to attend classes on campus.
+BRTC provides distance education options in three formats:

+- video,

+- hybrid, and

+- online courses.

-BRTC provides Distance Education options in three different formats: CVN, Hybrid, and Online courses.
-In each instance, BRTC carefully assesses the course content and all aspects of the learning to ensure Distance Education study adheres to the same level of quality and effectiveness required of all instruction in HLC-accredited institutions.
-Distance Education courses are included along with all other courses on the "Class Schedule," and students enroll in these courses in the same manner as other courses.
-In addition to tuition, students will be assessed a distance education fee for courses taken through this methodology.
+In each instance, BRTC carefully assesses the course content and all aspects of the learning to ensure distance education study adheres to the same level of quality and effectiveness required of all instruction in HLC-accredited institutions.